moizalicious/siddhi-json-structs/README.md

 ]
 ```

-**Note - Sources, Sinks & Stores do not come under the general annotation struct as they have a different structure and are show seperately**
+**Note - Sources, Sinks & Stores do not come under the general annotation struct as they have a different
+structure and are show separately**

 ### Store
 The store annotation is only used for tables and aggregations.
-So they are only defined in both table and aggregation structs as the name `store` in the following format:
+So they are only defined in both table and
+aggregation JSON structs as the name `store` in the following format:
 ```
 {
     type*: ‘’,